vfmd/vfmd.github.io/differences.md

     consecutive blank lines end the current blockquote or list or code block.

+ 6. [Starting number in lists]: vfmd honours the number you use to start a numbered list.
+In contrast, the original Markdown syntax always starts lists at the number "1", irrespective of what number is used to start the list in the source text.

- 6. [Including raw HTML]: The original Markdown syntax page implies that HTML blocks can be freely included within Markdown, and shall be recognized correctly.
+ 7. [Including raw HTML]: The original Markdown syntax page implies that HTML blocks can be freely included within Markdown, and shall be recognized correctly.
 In practice however, correctly figuring out where the HTML block ends is a hard problem for a Markdown parser,